Doctor Who in Australia: The 1976 Save Doctor Who campaign

 The campaign did however, lead to a fan magazine and club.
 Reporting on the "Demo" and associated activities, Howe formed a club, linked up with the UK club (DWAS), and launched his fanzine "Zerinza: the Australasian Doctor Who Fanzine" in August 1976 at a Sydney University screening of "Dr. Who and the Daleks" he had organised for SUSFA (on 21 Sept.
 1976).
-His fanzine was only possible because the SUSFA had a printing machine for its own fanzine "Enigma."
-Its editor-printer, Van Ikin kindly printed the first 3 years or so of "Zerinza" for Howe.
-"Zerinza" was claimed to be a Dalek word for "Good Success" in a Dalek Annual of the 1960s.
-The 'zine was available at fan events and some specialist shops ("Galaxy" in Sydney, and "Space Age" in Melbourne), but it was mainly sold through the post, appearing with some (more or less) regularity every year with the last routine issue #35 in mid-1984.